Piotr1215/upbound-docs/content/uxp/crossplane-concepts/packages.md

 {{< hint type="tip" >}}
 Packages hosted in the Upbound Marketplace are available from the `xpkg.upbound.io` domain.
-For any Upbound Marketplace package, replace `marketplace.upbound.io` with `xpkg.upbound.io` for the `package` address.
 {{< /hint >}}

 {{< tabs "installing" >}}